FAQs

 Ayurveda is designed to complement rather than replace conventional medical treatments.
 Western medicine traditionally prescribes pharmaceuticals to relieve symptoms, which can be helpful in the short term.
 Ayurveda treats the root causes of illness so the symptoms do not return.
 As a direct result of employing the principles of Ayurveda, patients often realize benefits that make a profound and positive impact on the quality of their lives within months, even if they have suffered for years.

-Who will benefit from a consultation?
+Who will benefit from an Ayurvedic consultation?

 Anyone seeking to experience better health through a balanced lifestyle would be an ideal candidate for an Ayurvedic consultation.
 Ayurveda takes time, energy, and commitment.
-Although it can be incredibly helpful on an acute basis, the ideal ayurvedic client is seeking long-term sustainable change.
+Although it can be incredibly helpful on an acute basis, the ideal Ayurvedic client is seeking long-term sustainable change.
 Our aim is to empower our clients to put their healing back into their own hands and hearts.

 Feldenkrais® Method